Garlic Storage Techniques

 Frequently Asked Questions

-1. How should I store my garlic for garlic and herb roasted mushrooms?
+Q: How should I store my garlic and herb tofu scramble?

 A: Store leftover tofu scramble in an airtight container in the refrigerator for up to four days.

 Q: Can I add other herbs to my tofu scramble?